Skip to main content

 Meddygfa Emlyn adheres to the NHS complaints procedure and believes in 'investigating once and investigating well'.
 This ensures that concerns are dealt with appropriately and any actions identified are implemented promptly thereby maintaining a high quality service to patients and staff are properly trained and supported.

-Over the past year 22 concerns were received (13 formal and 9 informal), all of which have been resolved.
+Over the past year 20 concerns were received, all of which have been resolved.

 The Practice is able to access expert advice, legal advice and alternate dispute resolution and advocacy services should the need arise.